mdditt2000/kubernetes-1-19/cis 2.7/multi-host/README.md

-# Introduce Multi-host Support for VirtualServer CRD
+# Introducing Multi-host Support for VirtualServer CRD

 Multi-host feature allows CIS to support a single VirtualServer on BIG-IP for different hostnames.
 This is very similar to how OpenSHift routes work today.
 The benefit for using the multi-host feature is re-using the public IP Address on BIG-IP.
 This helps when Public IP addresses are limited.
 As you can see from the example below.